GauravPandeyLab/HPC-Ensemble/README.md

 This code was developed for our local Demeter Hadoop cluster.
 Users are recommended to adapt the code for their own systems.

-Start with
+Start with:

 	cd Process/Demeter

 ## Setup
 HDFS configurations are saved in new-gc.conf.
-Jars include the Machine Learning libraries and also the pipeline itself (by Prem).
-Implementation scripts of Datasink (heterogeneous ensemble models) are in Process/Demeter/Datasink_Hadoop folder.
-Example data is provided at Process/ExampleData/.
-Other data will be provided upon request.
+Jars include the Machine Learning libraries and also the Hadoop ensemble pipeline itself.
+Scripts implementing the  Datasink framework for developing heterogeneous ensemble models are available in the Process/Demeter/Datasink_Hadoop folder.
+An example dataset for testing the code is available in Process/ExampleData/.
+Other data will be available upon request.

 ### Download JAVA8 to current folder.
 Run: